DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

     https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85).aspx
 * "Anti-madness tips" for PKL (by user Eraicos and me):
     - AHK script files (AHK v1.0) need to be ANSI encoded?!
 What to do with special letters then?
-        - Seems that AHK v1.1 ("Unicode AHK") supports UTF-8 with BOM (not without!?) scripts.
+        - The current PKL_eD AHK v1.1 ("Unicode AHK") supports scripts in UTF-8 w/ BOM (but not without!?).
     - PKL .ini files may be UTF-8 encoded.
 With or without BOM?
         - For safety, don't use end-of-line comments in the .ini files?
-OK in layout.ini (because of tab separator?).
+OK in layout.ini (because of tab parsing).
+		- With PKL_eD end-of-line comments should be safe now!
     - In layout.ini:
         - Always use tabs as separators in layout.ini
         - After 'VirtualKey' always include a tab.
         - The CapsLock key should have scan code 'CapsLock' instead of SC03A?
+Why?
-    - In the pkl.ini Extend section:
+    - In the Extend section:
-        - Don't have empty mappings in the Extend section.
+        - Don't use empty mappings in the Extend section.
 Comment these out.
+		- The default format includes {} to send keys by name.
+To escape these, use my }<any string>{ trick.

 **INFO: From Farkas' sample.ini layout file**